grzegorzjudas/gettext-extactor/README.md

 # gettextractor

 CLI for extracting translation strings from application source files to a .PO (gettext) file for later translation.
-It uses babel under the hood to traverse AST tree and find all strings that appear in a tagged template expression.
+It uses babel under the hood to traverse AST tree and find all strings that appear in specific function calls.

 ## Usage
 Consider the following application source fragment: